Camp Layouts

 • OR They are being serviced by an OSS Vendor for water delivery or pumpouts,

-• OR They are part of the PETROL Fuel Program and require servicing of a generator/fuel tank that is further than 20’ from the street or are within 20’ but have obstructed access.
+• OR They are part of the BRC Fuel Program and require servicing of a generator/fuel tank that is further than 20’ from the street or are within 20’ but have obstructed access.

-• Fire/service access lanes must not include any sharp turns or corners, trucks must be able to pass straight through to the street, and provide a clear and visible path.
+• Service access lanes must not include any sharp turns, trucks must be able to drive straight through to the street, and provide a clear and visible path.
 The lane should provide direct access to enter and exit your camp from a street that DO NOT require trucks to turn around or back out.
-This entrance should be maintained and not blocked by vehicles or bikes at any time.
+This entrance should be unobstructed at all times and not blocked by vehicles or bikes.
 For more information: BRC Fuel Program.

 • Signage and caution tape can be used to designate the fire lane.
 Participants should keep in mind the fire exposure issue with hard-sided structures lined up side-by-side.
 We recommend that hard-sided structures have at least 5’ between them to mitigate fire hazards.